 To reduce breakouts as much as possible, make sure all the surfaces and materials that come into contact with your skin — like makeup brushes, towels, bed sheets, and your hands — are extra clean.
 This will minimize external irritants that may make your hormonal acne even worse.

 However, considering some of the conditions that can cause hormonal acne in adults, you should consult an OBGYN or dermatologist.
 For starters, they can prescribe you a higher concentration topical treatment that has the potential to be more effective, or even recommend a combination hormone birth control pill to treat your acne.
 It’s also possible that your birth control is causing you to break out, so they may recommend you switch methods or opt out of BC.
 It’s important to keep in mind that everyone’s hormonal equilibrium varies, and to properly treat acne-causing imbalances, you may have to go through a trial-and-error process to determine what underlying condition may be causing it.
-For some it’s strongly related to diet, for others its birth control, and others it’s just about implanting a robust and regular skincare regimen.
 It’s annoying, but it’s an unfortunate part of battling acne.